prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 You can read about AI/ML in my other blogs like <a href="https://prashantkikani.com/blog/get-started-in-ml" target="_blank">this</a> one, I will try to explore the 2nd and 3rd point in this post.

 Movies like [Ready Player One](https://en.wikipedia.org/wiki/Ready_Player_One_(film)) shows that, at what level AR/VR can impact our lives in future.
 And boy, that future seems very likely to me.
-As the [government is printing trillions of dollars](https://www.usatoday.com/in-depth/money/2020/05/12/coronavirushow-u-s-printing-dollars-save-economy-during-crisis-fed/3038117001/) & very low interest rates, people's trust in fiat currency have started to decline.
+As the [government is printing trillions of dollars](https://www.usatoday.com/in-depth/money/2020/05/12/coronavirushow-u-s-printing-dollars-save-economy-during-crisis-fed/3038117001/) & very low interest rates, <a href="https://prashantkikani.com/blog/inflation" target="_blank">inflation</a> is rising and people's trust in fiat currency have started to decline.

 And what is money, if it's not just a collective trust and belief of value in a piece of paper?
 Just like we believe gold is worth this much and we believe, this stock is worth this much.
 Since 1971, when [Nixon removed](https://en.wikipedia.org/wiki/Nixon_shock) the [gold standard](https://en.wikipedia.org/wiki/Gold_standard), nothing has backed the value of a US dollar bill.